 Delve into extraordinary wildlife amid the Falkland Islands, including sea lions, elephant seals and various species of seabirds.
 Penguins are found in abundance amid the Falklands, from the Gentoo to Magellanic to rockhoppers.
 At West Point Island, take in the breathtaking views of sandstone cliffs, tussac grass and black-browed albatrosses.
 The red-backed hawk makes for a stunning view for avid birdwatchers.
 Among the diverse scenes of the Falklands, you will find an unexpected array of colors, from the lush green of rolling hills to the stark white of the beach sands.
 Explore the Valdes Peninsula Nature Reserve in Puerto Madryn, designated a UNESCO World Heritage Site as one of the world’s prime whale migration hotspots.
+From this port, your FREE shore excursion to Punta Tombo Penguin Rookery also begins, taking you to the renowned site with a million Magellanic penguins, an awe-inspiring sight.
+Stroll among thousands of burrows, each telling a unique story of resilience that will give you a newfound appreciation for the beauty of nature.

 FREE Private Charter Jet Service